PROSPER: Promoting Social and Political Ethics Research

 The specialisation in social and political ethics is suited to people working in government, law, journalism, politics, the civil service, public enterprises, information technology, the NGO sector, policy institutes or social activism who seek a better understanding of the ethical issues they face in their professional environment.
 More broadly, the specialisation is suited to anyone who is interested in thinking more deeply and critically about the moral questions we face as individuals and as citizens.
 The flexible structure of the programme makes it possible to pursue this qualification without interrupting your career.

-The social and political ethics specialisation consists of 11 study units (click on the link below to see the draft syllabus for 2021).
-For the taught component of the programme, you will participate in two intensive, week-long contact sessions: one week in the first semester and one week in the second semester of 2021.
-If we cannot meet on campus due to Covid-19, we will meet on a virtual platform such as zoom or MS Teams.
-We will inform you of these arrangements well ahead of time.
+The social and political ethics specialisation consists of 11 study units (click on the link below to see the syllabus for 2023).
+For the taught component of the programme, you will participate in two intensive, week-long contact sessions: one week in the first semester and one week in the second semester of 2023.
+Contact sessions are offered on campus, in person.
+However, students who are unable to travel to Stellenbosch may participate online.
 Apart from participating in the contact sessions, you will be expected to complete a number of coursework assignments plus an exam, and write a thesis of 20 000 to 30 000 words on a research topic of your choice.
 The coursework and the thesis will each constitute 50% of your final mark.